computationalgeography/lue/source/framework/api/cxx/doc/readme.md

 Destruction happens in the destructor of the variant type:
 - Python: happens automatically
 - C: Call `destroy_<variant_type`, which can call `delete` on the layered opaque pointer

+20240710
+- Having different types for Literal, Scalar, Array, Field gets us into overload hell again.
+What about only using Field instances and let overload resolution figure out what is supported (and document this so users know what to expect).
+    - A field is a value that varies through time and over space, or not
+    - Some functions require a field's value to not vary